Jamsek-m/rest-utils-lib/README.md

 validator.assertRegex(request.field, regexp);
 ```

 All of these methods throw ValidationException if assertion fails.
-More in [exceptions](#validation-exception)
+More in [exceptions](#validation-exception).

 There are also available overloaded methods to provide additional information to user.